puppetlabs/device_manager/README.md

 this module provides an `run_via_exec` parameter which can be used by the `puppet job` command to indirectly orchestrate a `puppet device` run via a `puppet agent` run on the (proxy) Puppet agent.

-To orchestrate a run of the `puppet device` command (for each device with `run_via_exec` set to true) on a specified Puppet agent:
+To run `puppet device` for each device with `run_via_exec` set to true, on a specified Puppet agent:

 ~~~
 puppet job run --nodes 'agent.example.com'
 ~~~

-To orchestrate a run of the `puppet device` command (for each device with `run_via_exec` set to true) on a Puppet agent identified by a PuppetDB query:
+To run `puppet device` for each device with `run_via_exec` set to true, on a Puppet agent identified by a PuppetDB query:

 ~~~
 puppet job run --query 'inventory { facts.puppet_devices."bigip.example.com" = true }'